-- 18. The consultation on the proposed TRO under Regulations 5-7 of the 2007 Regulations ran from 10 March 2016 to 22 April 2016.
+- 19. The consultation on the proposed TRO under Regulations 5-7 of the 2007 Regulations ran from 28 April 2016 to 10 June 2016.
 This followed the consultation under Regulation 4 referred to in paragraph 6 above.
-Statutory consultees and landowners were notified and it was advertised in the Buxton Advertiser, Derbyshire Times, on the Authority's website and on the route. - 19.
-The consultation documents included: a draft order (Appendix 5), a statement of reasons and appendices covering use, interests and impacts (Appendix 6), a notice of proposal (Appendix 8) and a map. - 20.
+Statutory consultees and landowners were notified and it was advertised in the Derbyshire Times, on the Authority's website and on the route. - 20.
+The consultation documents included: a draft order (Appendix 5), a statement of reasons and appendices covering use, interests and impacts (Appendix 6), a notice of proposal (Appendix 8) and a map. - 21.
 The organisations listed in Appendix 9 (the statutory consultees) were consulted at the first and second stage of the process, as required by the Regulations.
-Manchester 17 Motorcycle Club were included at the second stage of the process as a discretionary consultee.
-There were 4 consultees Derbyshire Constabulary, Byways and Bridleway Trust, National Farmers Union and the Green Lanes Association that responded to the first consultation but not this second specific consultation.
-The responses were split between those supporting a permanent order to prohibit MPVs on the route at all times as per the proposal, those believing a less restrictive option would be sufficient and those that considered restrictions were unnecessary including over and above that presently provided by the signage and boulders.
+Historic England were included at the second stage of the process as a discretionary consultee.
+There were 5 consultees - the Ramblers Association, Natural England, Peak and Derbyshire Vehicles User Group, the Green Lanes Association, Association of Peak Trail Riders - that responded to the first consultation but not this second specific consultation.
+The responses were split between those supporting a permanent order to prohibit MPVs on the route at all times as per the proposal, those believing a less restrictive option would be sufficient and those that considered restrictions were unnecessary at this time with voluntary restraint being identified as an alternative.
 Those objecting to the proposal comprised: